bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-04-26-newsletter.md

   for a transaction replacement could occur.
-Antoine Poinsot gives an example of how an attacker could use the [Replace-By-Fee (RBF)][topic rbf] fee bumping rules to require additional replacement transactions to pay significantly higher fees.
+Antoine Poinsot gives an example of how an attacker could use the [Replace-By-Fee (RBF)][topic rbf] fee bumping rules to require additional replacement transactions to pay significantly higher fees. {% assign timestamp="19:10" %}

 - [Best Practices with Multiple CPFPs & CPFP + RBF?]({{bse}}117877)
-  Sdaftuar explains considerations around using RBF and [Child Pays For Parent (CPFP)][topic cpfp] fee bumping techniques in the scenario that an initial CPFP fee bumping attempt failed to offer a sufficient feerate to get the initial transaction confirmed.
+  Sdaftuar explains considerations around using RBF and [Child Pays For Parent (CPFP)][topic cpfp] fee bumping techniques in the scenario that an initial CPFP fee bumping attempt failed to offer a sufficient feerate to get the initial transaction confirmed.  {% assign timestamp="22:51" %}

 ## Releases and release candidates